 These are available to siblings and grown children of U.S. citizens, as well as their spouses and minor children.
-Spouses and minor children of LPRs, as well as unmarried children over the age of 21, may also qualify for family preference visas.
+Spouses and minor children of LPRs, as well as unmarried children under the age of 21, may also qualify for family preference visas.

 Family preference visas are different from immediate family visas in that there are limits to the number of family preference visas that the United States government will issue in a single year.
 The family preference group divides further into categories, each available to a specific type of family member and each with its own limit on the available number of visas.